-Urban and Regional Migration Estimates, Fourth Quarter 2023 Update
+Urban and Regional Migration Estimates

-Stephan D. Whitaker
+Stephan D. Whitaker May 30, 2024

-March 25, 2024

-This Data Brief updates the figures that appeared in the Cleveland Fed District Data Brief "Urban and Regional Migration Estimates: Will Your City Recover from the Pandemic?" with data for Q4:2023 for all series.
+This District Data Brief updates the figures that appeared in "Urban and Regional Migration Estimates: Will Your City Recover from the Pandemic?" with data for 2024:Q1 for all series.
 The first series measures net migration of people to and from the urban neighborhoods of major metro areas.
-The second series covers all neighborhoods but breaks down net migration to other regions by four region types: (1) high-cost metros, (2) affordable, large metros, (3) mid-sized metros, and (4) small metros and rural areas.
-The metro area definitions used here are the combined statistical areas, which group adjacent regions like Cleveland, Akron, and Canton together.
+The second series covers all neighborhoods but breaks down net migration to other regions by four region types: (1) high-cost metros, (2) affordable, large metros, (3) midsized metros, and (4) small metros and rural areas.
+The metro area definitions used here are for combined statistical areas, which group together adjacent regions like Cleveland, Akron, and Canton.